physicscatalyst.com logo

 • Protein-lipid plasma membranes surround cells.

-• The cell membrane controls material flow between the organized cell interior and the outside world.
+• The cell membrane controls material flow between the organised cell interior and the outside world.

-• The cell wall allows plants, fungus, and bacteria to survive in hypotonic media.
+• The cell wall allows plants, fungi, and bacteria to survive in hypotonic media.

 • The nucleus in eukaryotes is separated from the cytoplasm by double-layered membrane and it directs the life processes of the cell.